What is the cost of midwifery care (with plans for a home birth)?

 Yes.
 There is a birth kit you will need to purchase ranging from $100-150 depending on what extra supplies you may need (extras for a water birth).

-Most people find a way to make it work.
-Planning before pregnancy is best, allocating $ each week to a fund.
-Also, if you are having a baby shower, sprinkle, blessing way, etc. ask your guests to contribute funds vs. gifts and hit up your closest consignment shop for your newborn needs.
-Babies need SO little yet our consumerism world tells us they need everything from the store.
+We are always open to discussing where you are and what you have to work with and creating a plan to get to the end.
+Planning before pregnancy is best, as well as allocating funds each week to your care.
+Also, if you are having a baby shower, sprinkle, blessing way, etc., ask your guests to contribute funds vs. gifts and hit up your closest consignment shop for your newborn needs.

 Can I transfer in from another care provider?

 Yes, you can!
-If you are unhappy in your care and your values align with midwifery care AND your risk assessment shows you are a candidate for an out-of-hospital birth, then it’s an option!
-Once we have agreed to work together, you can have your current provider transfer over your records and we will pick up from there.
-If you have risk factors that don’t fit with home birth but you would like to have midwifery care, we can discuss co-care with your current provider.
+If you are unhappy in your care and your values align with midwifery care, AND your risk assessment shows you are a candidate for an out-of-hospital birth, then it’s an option!
+Once we have agreed to work together, you can have your current provider transfer over your records, and we will pick up from there.
+If you have risk factors that don’t fit with home birth but would like to have midwifery care, we can discuss co-care with your current provider.
+Co-care is NOT designed as a way to afford

 Yes!
-I and the midwife who attends with me are both trained in adult and infant resuscitation and carry resuscitation equipment to ensure everyone is safe.
+I and the midwife who attend with me are trained in adult and infant resuscitation and carry resuscitation equipment to ensure everyone is safe.
+Current 2-year training includes 2022 with Karen Strange, renewing in March 2024.

 What if there is an emergency?

 If there is a situation out of our scope or that requires more hands and additional skills, we summon EMS and/or transfer to the hospital.
-This is NOT homebirth at all costs, this is midwifery care with the intention of having a homebirth
+We carry a lot of equipment and supplies that are rarely used but are there to handle most emergencies.
+We can dig through my bags together.
+This is NOT homebirth at all costs; this is midwifery care with great intentions to have a baby at home.

 Do you bring support with you?
 What is their skill set?